 - Turn left to stay on Forest Road 18 and travel 1.3 miles

 Once you cross Big Run Creek on Forest Road 18, a ½ mile hike will take you to a campground with a picnic table.
 A rock with an orange arrow marks the trail to the top of the falls.
 Travel another 50 feet to a trail that takes hikers to the middle of the three falls.
+Since this series of falls is so rocky, swimming is not recommended.

 5. Red Run Falls